Periodically refreshed quantum thermal machines: Heat engines and refrigerators with two baths

 \section{Heat engines and refrigerators with two baths}

-Here we discuss how the Carnot bound on efficiency (coefficient of performance) of a heat engine (refrigerator) with with baths arises in general out of the general expression for first law and second law of thermodynamics at NESS.
+Here we discuss how the Carnot bound on efficiency (coefficient of performance) of a heat engine (refrigerator) with two baths arises out of the general expression for first law and second law of thermodynamics at NESS.
 For this we will assume that the first bath is at a higher temperature and the second bath is at a lower temperature,

+Further, we reiterate our sign convention: work done on the system is positive, whereas, work done by the system is negative; heat dissipated into bath is positive, while heat extracted from bath is negative.